maptiler/maptiler-geocoding-control/README.md

 ## React component

-In addition to using the component as MapLibre GL or Leaflet Control it is also possible to use it stand-alone in React projects with or without MapLibre GL or Leaflet integration.
+In addition to using the component as MapLibre GL JS or Leaflet Control it is also possible to use it stand-alone in React projects with or without MapLibre GL JS or Leaflet integration.

 Component API matches API described above where options and events are exposed as component properties and methods are callable on the component reference.